 WELCOME TO Year 6

 Here at Cavendish, our Year 6 classes are filled with enjoyment, learning and engaged children!
 We have high aspirations for all of our children and believe they can succeed and fulfil their potential if given the right opportunities.
 Therefore, we have designed a broad and intensive curriculum that is fit for all of our children and tailored for their individual needs.
 We strongly believe and encourage our children to be prepared for secondary school, and to this end, we motivate them to take responsibility and to develop their skills to enable them to become independent learners.
-In year 6, there are two members of the teaching team: Mrs Davis, who is the Assistant Head of phase 5 and 6 and the head of Maths, as well as Mr Start, who is the lead of Geography.
+In year 6, there are two members of the teaching team: Mrs Davis, who is the Assistant Head of phase 5 and 6 and the head of Maths, as well as Mrs Proctor and Mr Caton.
 We are fortunate to have an amazing and exceptionally talented Teaching Assistant: Mr Taylor, who was a chef in a previous life.

 Year 6 Newsletters, Knowledge Organisers & KIRFs Documents